 No, polychrome can be tailored to any level of boldness, from subtle and nuanced to vivid and striking, depending on the choice and intensity of colors used.

-When incorporating polychrome into a space, start with a base or neutral color to anchor the design.
-From there, add layers of additional colors through furniture, textiles, wall treatments, and decorative items.
+When incorporating polychrome into a space, start with a base or neutral color (Neutral Colors) to anchor the design.
+From there, add layers of additional colors through furniture, textiles, Wall Treatments, and decorative items.
 Consider the emotional impact of each color and how they interact with each other to create a harmonious or intentionally contrasting palette.
 Using color theory can be particularly helpful in achieving a balanced and aesthetically pleasing polychrome design.